-Being in the outdoors is great, when the weather is warm and sunny in SE Michigan.
+Being in the outdoors is excellent when the weather is warm and sunny in SE Michigan.
 You may be an avid gardener who loves outdoor plants that add to your landscape and curb appeal.
-Going outdoors and enjoying natural surroundings is good for many things – depression, reducing stress, and giving you an overall sense of calm and well-being.
+Going outdoors and enjoying natural surroundings is useful for many things – depression, reducing stress and giving you an overall sense of calm and well-being.
 Something about the trees, flowers, greenery, and other flora is just relaxing and soothing.
-However, did you know that certain types of plants can not only brighten your home and add to the decor, but purify the air as well?
+However, did you know that certain types of plants can not only brighten your home and add to the decor but purify the air as well?

-Like English Ivy, the philodendron is great for absorbing formaldehyde, and can live for many years when properly cared for.
-A little sunlight and water is all it takes to care for this heart-shaped plant.
+Like English Ivy, the philodendron is excellent for absorbing formaldehyde and can live for many years when properly cared for.
+A little sunlight and water are all it takes to care for this heart-shaped plant.

 While the name may sound a bit frightening, the snake plant is exceptional when it comes to absorbing carbon dioxide, and grows with a minimum of care considering it doesn’t need much water or light.
 A good choice for the bedroom, the snake plant releases oxygen during nighttime hours.

-Rubber trees are common in households and offices, and for good reason – they don’t require much nurturing.
-If your home lacks sunlight, the rubber tree is the perfect choice, and it also eliminates toxins in the air.
+Rubber trees are common in households and offices, and for a good reason – they don’t require much nurturing.
+If your home lacks sunlight, the rubber tree is a perfect choice, and it also eliminates toxins in the air.

 Also on NASA’s list of the most effective air-purifying plants, the spider plant is easy to grow and decorative, capable of fighting off carbon monoxide, xylene, benzene, formaldehyde, and other pollutants.

 Another of NASA’s favorites for indoor air purification is the bamboo palm, a plant that is said to intensify the peace in a home.
 Just place in indirect sunlight or shade and water frequently, and your bamboo palm will clear out trichloroethylene and benzene.